 Can I engage in high-risk activity during my spare-time?

-Players are prohibited from engaging from any high-risk activity without prior consent from the club in accordance with the SPC.
+Players are prohibited from engaging from any high-risk activity without prior consent from the club in accordance with the EFA and SPC.

 How can I become an ELPA member?

 Players who wish to become ELPA members have to fill out and sign ELPA Membership form, provided to each player upon signing the SPC.
-In addition, players have to pay the Membership fee, which is outlined in the ELPA Membership Form attached to the SPC.
+In addition, players have to pay the Membership fee, which is outlined in the Payment Authorization Form, attached to the SPC.

-How much is the ELPA membership or service fee?
+How much is the annual ELPA membership or service fee?

 - Youth/linked team contract – free of charge